 - Are 45% less productive

 Sure, on the surface, you might not compromise much when you switch between simple tasks.
-But doing that all day long is a whole nother level.
-And to get back more productive time, teams are always looking for ways to combat context switching so a single task doesn’t feel like another burden.
+But doing that all day long is a whole another level.
+And to get back more focus time and deep work, teams are always looking for ways to combat context switching so a single task doesn’t feel like another burden.

 Interestingly, software developers don’t feel unproductive whenever they switch contexts.
 A study by André N. Meyer claimed that those professionals task switch on average 13 times per hour.
 However, developers perceive themselves as less productive in only a few specific circumstances.
 For instance, discussing an unrelated topic with a teammate for half an hour is one of those circumstances.